Teenage Mutant Ninja Turtles (2012 TV series): Short films

+TMNT Team Up: The Short Series

+Samurai Rabbit: The Usagi Chronicles

+In April 2022, Yuki Matsuzaki was announced that he would be reprising his role as Miyamoto Usagi from the fifth season of the 2012 Teenage Mutant Ninja Turtles animated series (titled Tales of the Teenage Mutant Ninja Turtles) in a new animated series, titled Samurai Rabbit: The Usagi Chronicles.
+Airing on Netflix from April 28, 2022, to September 1, 2022, the series would star Darren Barnet in the lead role as Usagi's descendant "Yuichi Usagi", an original creation for the series.

 Broadcast

 The series premiered on Canadian channel YTV on September 29, 2012.
 It also premiered on Nickelodeon in the United Kingdom and Ireland on October 1, 2012.
 It premiered on Nickelodeon in Australia and New Zealand on October 8, 2012.
 It premiered on Nickelodeon Canada on September 2, 2013.
 In India, it premiered in 2013 on Nickelodeon and Sonic and currently airs on Nick HD+.
 It also airs on Channel 5 in the UK.

 Reception

 IGN has given the show positive reviews, with many episodes reviewed being given the "Editor's Choice" title.
 The season 2 finale "The Invasion" has received the highest rating of 10/10.
-The series premiered in the U.S. to 3.9 million viewers.Variety has praised the show, saying "...handsomely produced effort, with a strong vocal cast, considerable humor and scads of high-spirited action.
+The series premiered in the U.S. to 3.9 million viewers.

+Variety has praised the show, saying "...handsomely produced effort, with a strong vocal cast, considerable humor and scads of high-spirited action.
 If the goal was to introduce the Turtles to a new generation — amphibious mission accomplished."